ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

    ![Generating and Displaying Multiple Images Channel Configurations](../../images/PXIe-148X-Gen-MultipleImages-ChannelConfigurations.png)

-3. Run the VI, wait for the **Waiting for Serializer Setup** indicator to illuminate, and click the **Serializer Setup Complete** control button to start the generation.
+7. Run the VI, wait for the **Waiting for Serializer Setup** indicator to illuminate, and click the **Serializer Setup Complete** control button to start the generation.
     > Once the generation completes, notice the **Number of Generated Packets** indicator array shows a value of <font face = "courier new">10820</font> at index 0 and <font face = "courier new">12820</font> at index 1, which equals the number of packets per frame (vertical resolution) times the number of frames generated for each channel.
 The indices in the **Number of Generated Packets** array correspond to the indices in the **Channel Configurations** array.

     ![Generating and Displaying Multiple Images Generated Packets Indicator](../../images/PXIe-148X-Gen-MultipleImages-GeneratedPacketsIndicator.png)

-4. Click the **First Display Channel** tab to view the last frame displayed for SO0.
+8. Click the **First Display Channel** tab to view the last frame displayed for SO0.
     > Note that the image resolution matches the 1920x1080 resolution of the TDMS file created for SI0.

     ![Generating and Displaying Multiple Images First Display Channel](../../images/PXIe-148X-Gen-MultipleImages-FirstDisplayChannel.png)

-5. Click the **Second Display Channel** tab to view the last frame displayed for SO1.
+9. Click the **Second Display Channel** tab to view the last frame displayed for SO1.
     > Note that the image resolution matches the 2880x1280 resolution of the TDMS file created for SI1.

     ![Generating and Displaying Multiple Images Second Display Channel](../../images/PXIe-148X-Gen-MultipleImages-SecondDisplayChannel.png)

+### Setting a Start Trigger Delay

+This section of the tutorial shows you how to delay the generation start.
+Image data acquired using the PXIe-148X Acquisition getting started example often has several seconds of delay before the first packet is acquired while the camera is configured.
+The PXIe-148X Generation getting started example sets a packet timing offset value to the negative of the first packet timestamp in the TDMS file to prevent any unwanted delay in the start of generation.
+If a delay is desired the **Start Trigger Delay (s)** control is used.
+Refer to the **Start Trigger Delay (s)** description in the [PXIe-148X Generation GSE Help](../../reference/gettingstartedexample/gse-gen-help.md#serial-channel-tab) for additional details.

-6. Select the **Serial Channel** tab and set the **Start Trigger Delay (s)** control value to <font face = "courier new">2</font>.
+10. Select the **Serial Channel** tab and set the **Start Trigger Delay (s)** control value to <font face = "courier new">2</font>.

    > The settings on the **Serial Channel** tab are now similar to the image below.

    ![Generating and Displaying Multiple Images Start Trigger Delay](../../images/PXIe-148X-Gen-MultipleImages-StartTriggerDelay.png)

-7. Run the VI, wait for the **Waiting for Serializer Setup** indicator to illuminate, and click the **Serializer Setup Complete** control button to start the generation.
+11. Run the VI, wait for the **Waiting for Serializer Setup** indicator to illuminate, and click the **Serializer Setup Complete** control button to start the generation.
-    > Notice that there is now a 2 second delay before images are generated after clicking the **Serializer Setup Complete** button.
+    > The start of packet transmission is delayed and thus the image display is also delayed.
+Notice that there is now a 2 second delay before images are generated and displayed after clicking the **Serializer Setup Complete** button.

 ## Using the General Purpose Input/Output (GPIO) Lines